theochem/horton/doc/dev_releases.rst

    - New pruned atomic integration grids for elements H-La, Hf-Rn, with more levels of accuracy.
    - New radial integration grids with improved accuracy.
+   - ADF is no longer supported in ``horton-atomdb.py``.
-   - Speedups in density evaluation and Becke weights.
+   - More efficient Becke weights.
-   - Screen output and timer improvements
+   - Screen output and timer improvements.
+   - A fast (approximate) evaluation of the electron density in ``horton-wpart.py``.
+   - Many cleanups.

 * **June 5, 2013.
 Version 1.0.2**

    - Also support dynamic linking of libint and libx.
+   - Switch to libint-2.0.3-stable.
    - Various cleanups.